 This is why people who are part owner of heir property should consult an attorney and attempt to make the situation right, before there are even more heirs in successive generations, who may or may not even know each other.
 As this situation is allowed to continue for years and years, the family gathering required to resolve the situation is likely to become larger and larger.
 Or worse, you might have to hire a mediator.

 If the folks involved are afraid of attorneys or the legal and governmental system in general, social service agencies need to refer such clients to legal services or perhaps one trusted attorney from the community can be found.

-So communities, scale up to address your heir property issue, because you can't afford to allow the legal complexities to multiply for people who are not wealthy in the first place.
+Neighborhood associations where heir property is fairly common should work diligently at setting up legal clinics where volunteer lawyers help prepare wills for older residents.
 You can sponsor events where attorneys who are willing to help low-income families free (pro bono) come to explain what is involved in avoiding a situation where grandma's house falls down because no one is able to take responsibility.
 Work with your local bar association to plan this event.

 Larger cities have legal services offices where lower-income older adults can get help.
 (You can search for your local Legal Services Corporation office, if any, at this link.)
 Even then, the legal services office may need to recommend private attorneys who will work on a volunteer basis.
 The neighborhood association has a vested interest in making sure that no homeowner dies intestate, so it's worth some time to try to arrange for a few Saturdays of free legal help.